rubenskaiserman/whatsapp-webhook/README.md

 - I need to set this webhook for testing.
 So I'll try to use a service to make my local server available online
 - Then I'll try to use the API key.

+### SIDENOTE:
+360Dialog wants it's partners to support cloud api by Q4 this year (2023) and they declared that people who doesn't will be under risk of having messages disrupted.
+I'll be worrying about it when I get this server to work properly.

+## Setting up test server
+- I've subscribed for the free tier service of ngrok which allows me to make my local server available on a specific url
+- Step by step described here: https://ngrok.com/docs/getting-started/
+- Basically I'm using a local software to turn my computer into a server which I can use to build my webhook without any risks os spending too much money on gcp